typhdotcom/diaspora/README.md

 * `exact_forms_proper_subset`: There exist non-exact 1-cochains (sigma_forcing is a witness).
 * `random_field_has_harmonic_component`: Generic constraint fields have harmonic content.

 Interpretation: **closing the loop** is exactly the topological move that makes "irremovable frustration" possible.
 Generic noise creates topology.
-And thanks to the spectral gap, any such harmonic component comes with a fixed minimum energy bill `1/n` — “genesis” isn’t just generic, it’s **energetically chunky**.
+And thanks to the spectral gap, any such harmonic component comes with a fixed minimum energy bill `1/n` — "genesis" isn't just generic, it's **energetically chunky**.

+(See also `Logic/Genesis.lean` for the same phenomenon from the formal logic perspective: the rotational constraint is an unsatisfiable theory whose unsatisfiability *is* the harmonic content.)

 #### Self-measurement & "introspection"